 Harvest Season: May

 Process: Camilla sinensis leaves are shade-grown for 20-30 days.
 The tarps inhibit photosynthesis, so the plant sends concentrated amounts of chlorophyll and L-theanine to the new growth of leaves.
-Once the leaves are harvested, they are steamed to halt oxidation.
-Then the leaves are then dried.
+Once the leaves are harvested, they need to be processed quickly (within 24 hours after harvest).
+The leaves are steamed to halt oxidation, then cooled with strong blasts of air.
+The steaming time can vary from producer to producer, but to give you an idea usually steaming is between 30-40 seconds.
+Cooling the leaves helps bring out the aromatics of the tea.
+Then the leaves are then dried, cut, and sorted.
 Tencha is not rolled (otherwise it would be destined for gyokuro or kabusencha), but rather is sent to the ishi-usu stone mills to become matcha.
 (Unless of course, you're drinking our tencha as a loose-leaf tea, which is sent to you instead!)

 Yields two cups